Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions: Introduction

 Solving bilevel problems under limited deviations of the lower-level response was introduced in \cite{Wiesemann2013} under the term ``$\varepsilon$-approximation'' of the pessimistic bilevel problem.
-The authors focus on the independent case, \textit{i.e.} cases where the lower-level feasible set is independent of the upper-level decision.
-Problems in such settings are shown to be simpler to handle than the dependent case and can be solved in polynomial time when the lower-level problem is linear under the optimistic and pessimistic assumptions.
-A custom algorithm is designed for the independent case, solving a sequence of non-convex non-linear problems relying on global optimization solvers.
+The authors focus on the independent case, i.e.~problem settings where the lower-level feasible set is independent of the upper-level decisions.
+Problems in such settings are shown to be simpler to handle than the dependent case and can be solved in polynomial time when the lower-level problem is linear under the optimistic and pessimistic assumptions \cite[Theorem 2.2]{Wiesemann2013}.
+A custom algorithm is designed for the independent case, solving a sequence of non-convex non-linear problems relying on global nonlinear solvers.
+We must highlight that other bilevel formulations such as the one presented in \cite{10.1007/BFb0083589} have used concepts of approximate lower level solutions, but that these formulations are relaxations of the original problem, allowing solutions that are $\varepsilon$-optimal for the second level and therefore not necessarily bilevel-feasible unlike our approach or that of \cite{Wiesemann2013} which \emph{restrict} the feasible space of the standard (both optimistic and pessimistic) bilevel optimization formulation and robustify the solution. \\

 We consider bilevel problems involving upper- and lower-level variables in the constraints and objective functions at both levels, thus more general than the independent ``$\varepsilon$-approximation'' from \cite{Wiesemann2013}.
-Unlike the independent case, the dependent bilevel problem is NP-hard even when the constraints and objectives are linear.
-Since this variant consists in protecting the upper-level feasibility against the uncertainty of near-optimal solutions of the lower-level, we next use the terms \emph{near-optimal robustness} and \emph{near-optimal robust bilevel problem} (\textit{NORBiP}) to qualify this extension.\\
+Unlike the independent case, the dependent bilevel problem is $\mathcal{NP}$-hard even when the constraints and objectives are linear.
+By defining the uncertainty in terms of a deviation from optimality of the lower level, our formulation offers a novel interpretation of robustness for bilevel problems and Stackelberg games.
+In the case of a linear lower level, we derive an exact MILP reformulation while not requiring the assumption of pure binary upper-level variables. \\